F3nDis/PCkAD/README.txt

-PCkAD is a novel semi-supervised anomaly-based IDS (Intrusion Detection System) technique, which is able to detect application level content-based attacks.
+PCkAD is a novel semi-supervised anomaly-based IDS (Intrusion Detection System) technique, which is able to detect application level content-based attacks, such as web attacks.
-Its peculiarity is to learn legitimate payloads by splitting packets in chunks and determining the within packet distribution of n-grams.
+In particular, PCkAD learns legitimate traffic by splitting network packet payloads in portions of equal length, called chunks, and determining the within packet distribution of n-grams.
-This strategy is resistant to evasion techniques as blending.
+This strategy makes PCkAD resistant to evasion techniques as blending.